danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/08 Setup alerts on metrics for Azure Database for PostgreSQL server Single Server/readme.md

    The **Create an alert rule** page opens.

-   >If you clik on **Scope**, you will see that the scope is predefined to the server you are working on
+   >If you click on **Scope**, you will see that the scope is predefined to the server you are working on

    >![](Media/image0135.png)

-   You will see all the possible signal (elements you can craete an alert on)
+   You will see all the possible signal (elements you can create an alert on)

    ![Image0136](Media/image0136.png)